I. General Questions About a Pituitary Tumor or Pituitary

 9. Why should a man take testosterone (male hormone)

-Testosterone is not only necessary for sexual function, it is important
+Testosterone is not only necessary for sexual function, it is

-increased risk for bone fractures), to preserve normal muscle mass and
+and increased risk for bone fractures), to preserve normal muscle mass

-strength and normal blood production by the bone marrow (prevent
+and strength and normal blood production by the bone marrow (prevent

 anemia).
 The effects of long-term testosterone deficiency include a